Healthcare in Hong Kong

 Private healthcare in Hong Kong

 Fees do tend to be slightly higher than in the public sector, and expats will have to organise some form of health insurance to cover costs.
-Health coverage is often included in employment contracts but expats who don't have such perks can, however, choose from a wide variety of service providers.
+Health coverage is often included in employment contracts but expats who don't have such perks can choose from a wide variety of service providers.

-Health concerns in Hong Kong
+Health hazards in Hong Kong

 Emergency services in Hong Kong